-Pinterest is a social discovery network that allows its users to share interests and find new ideas by posting their own images or browsing through what other users have posted.
-By heavily focusing on a person's lifestyle, Pinterest ensures that you will always have brand new ideas and sparks of inspiration to the things that you love.
+Pinterest is a social discovery network that allows its users to share interests and find new ideas by posting their images or browsing through what other users have posted.
+By heavily focusing on a person's lifestyle, Pinterest ensures that you will always have brand new ideas and sparks of inspiration for the things that you love.
 They show you new and different images based on what you post and what you search for.

 Pinterest’s unique approach to social media has allowed it to bloom over the past decade.
-Instead of sharing your Pins to your friends, family, or followers, you would save all of them on your boards and you can even invite other like-minded people to pin on that board and find more ideas!
+Instead of sharing your Pins with your friends, family, or followers, you would save all of them on your boards and you can even invite other like-minded people to pin on that board and find more ideas!

 The social network’s uniqueness has also influenced how marketers strategize for it.
 In Pinterest marketing, visual media is the king.
 It’s so heavily focused on images that words have less value than usual.
 To generate quality sales and traffic for their products, marketers have also resorted to using Pinterest proxies to enable a lot of the things that they want to do like bot automation.

 A Pinterest proxy network can help marketers create an unlimited number of Pinterest accounts with real IP addresses from various locations while avoiding bans.
 With the help of Pinterest bots, they can auto pin images to various targeted boards which generate attention and engagement and leads to more traffic for their product.
 A Pinterest proxy would also let you scrape Pinterest freely and gather as much data as you want for your target audience.
 If you’ve been banned, then you can also unblock Pinterest with a proxy.

 The best proxy to use for works like Pinterest automation would be a residential proxy.
 It’s highly effective and secure for these types of tasks and is immune to being flagged and banned.

 To set up proxies in Windows, simply search for “Proxy Settings” in your windows search bar and open the search result.